 This Remo Tunable Practice Pad comes with a raised inner rim and a lower outer rim.
 It is tunable as well to adjust how it sounds to a certain degree.

-The product being reviewed is the 10-inch sized practice drum pad, however, Remo also offer an 8-inch and a 6-inch version too.
-This drum pad comes in grey color, but there’s also a model which includes a stand and drum pad, along with another solo drum pad with a red and ebony color scheme (red on the outer rim and ebony interior drum pad).
+The product being reviewed is the 10-inch sized practice drum pad, however, Remo also offers an 8-inch and a 6-inch version too.
+This drum pad comes in a grey color, but there’s also a model which includes a stand and drum pad, along with another solo drum pad with a red and ebony color scheme (red on the outer rim and ebony interior drum pad).
 This mix of different product versions provides considerable flexibility for the new drummer looking to practice successfully and regularly.

 The drum is aimed at beginners for the most part, but it still has enough features to suit a professional too.
 The top of the drum pad has a coating to make it pop.
 There’s a good bouncy feel to it like playing an acoustic drum.
 It’s also ready to be mounted upright on a drum stand – either the stand that’s available with another version of this product or another high-top stand made by another manufacturer which has a platform and secure grips to hold the drum practice pad in place properly.